fahidattique55/NBFacebookManager/README.md

 ## License

-NBUtility is available under the MIT license.
+NBFacebookManager is available under the MIT license.
 See the LICENSE file for more info.

 ## Author